merciremi/remicodes/_drafts/refactoring-in-practice-1.md

   end
 {% endhighlight %}

-I simply moved the core of my data manipulation into a new object – `HighlightsMessage` – which responds to a `save` method.
+I merely moved the core of my data manipulation into a new object – `HighlightsMessage` – which responds to a `save` method.

 Now, let's change the way we handle the data.

 ## Model input data in a object-oriented way

-Don't get me wrong, I like JSON, but wouldn't it be nice to be able to call `data.highlights` instead of `@data.fetch("highlights")`?
+Don't get me wrong, I like JSON, but wouldn't it be nice to call `data.highlights` instead of `@data.fetch("highlights")`?

 {% highlight ruby %}
   # app/models/users/highlight_message.rb